 So here we go, here is the ultimate beginner guinea pig checklist:

 This one goes without saying but getting the right sized guinea pig home can be harder than you think.
 Believe it or not, most of the guinea pig ‘homes’ that are rated for one guinea pig are simply too small.
 The best options are usually classified as ‘guinea pig cages for two.’
-While they are great for two guinea pigs, they are also the smallest I would go for one guinea pig.
+While they are great for two guinea pigs, they are also the smallest I would go for in regards to a cage for one guinea pig.

 You want to make sure you get a guinea pig home that is going to last and be easy to clean all the while providing enough space for your little guy to roam around in.
 Also, as time goes on your guinea pig will accumulate little extra things like a drip feeder or chew toy.